sciZer0/7/v/README.md

 <h2>5 &nbspVoting System</h2>

-The Vote blockchain has a highly-decentralized governance.
+The Unicorn blockchain has a highly-decentralized governance.

 This is a DAO-style blockchain leveraging all benefits and the best practices of DAOs.